-- 1. Meet with the Director of the Gulf Language School on the 3rd Floor of the Student Center in Room 320 to request a Withdrawal Request Form. - 2.
-Submit the completed and signed Withdrawal Request Form to the Director of the International Student Office on the 2nd Floor of the Student Center in Room 202.
+- 1. Meet with the Director of the Gulf Language School on the 7th Floor in Room 706 to request a Withdrawal Request Form. - 2.
+Submit the completed and signed Withdrawal Request Form to the Director of the International Student Office on the 7th Floor in Room 736.
 The ISO office will provide you with the options and consequences of withdrawing from the program. - 3.
 If you leave the program before the end of a session, you must obtain a new I-20 from another school or depart from the U.S. within 15 days of this action.
 You do not qualify for a 60-day grace period.
 This grace period applies only to students who complete a session.
 If you fail to enter another institute or to depart from the U.S., you will be out-of-status, in other words, you will be in the U.S. illegally. - 4.
 If you withdraw prior to the end of the session, you will not receive a final course grade. - 5.
 You will be required to move out of the NAU housing within 7 days of withdrawal from the Intensive English Program.
 On the day you withdraw, you must make an appointment to meet with a member of the NAU housing staff to arrange a checkout of your room. - 6.
 If, after withdrawing, you decide you would like to return to NAU for study, you will be considered a NEW student (not a returning student) and must take the Language Placement Exam to determine your placement.